 - even federal trucking regulations enforced by the Federal Motor Carrier Safety Administration (FMCSA).

-Evidence collection often begins at the scene – provided you did not need emergency medical care – and continues in the days, weeks, and even months afterwards.
+Evidence collection often begins at the scene – provided you did not need emergency medical care – and continues in the days, weeks, and even months afterward.
 Read on for more about the various types of evidence that can be helpful to establish a trucker’s negligence or that of the trucking company, as well as the types and extent of your damages.

 Document the Accident & Injuries with Photos